onera/paradigm/doc/sphinx/source/user_manual/partitioning/extract_part.rst

       Get extraction
       """"""""""""""

-        If the input mesh was defined as a :ref:`Part Mesh Nodal <pmn>` structure, the extracted mesh is also retrieved in the form of a :ref:`Part Mesh Nodal <pmn>`:
+        If the input mesh was defined as a :ref:`Part Mesh Nodal <pmn>` instance, the extracted mesh is also retrieved in the form of a :ref:`Part Mesh Nodal <pmn>`:

         .. doxygenfunction:: PDM_extract_part_part_mesh_nodal_get